rails/rails/guides/source/action_view_overview.md

 <%= render partial: "product", collection: @products %>
 ```

 When a partial is called with a collection, the individual instances of the partial have access to the member of the collection being rendered via a variable named after the partial.
-In this case, the partial is `_product`, and within it, you can refer to `product` to get the collection member that is being rendered.
+In this case, since the partial is `_product.html.erb`, you can use `product` to refer to the collection member that is being rendered.

-You can use a shorthand syntax for rendering collections.
-Assuming `@products` is a collection of `Product` instances, you can simply write the following to produce the same result:
+You can also use the following conventions based shorthand syntax for rendering collections.

 ```erb
 <%= render @products %>
 ```

-Rails determines the name of the partial to use by looking at the model name in the collection, `Product` in this case.
+The above assumes that `@products` is a collection of `Product` instances.
+Rails uses naming conventions to determine the name of the partial to use by looking at the model name in the collection, `Product` in this case.
 In fact, you can even render a collection made up of instances of different models using this shorthand, and Rails will choose the proper partial for each member of the collection.

 ### Spacer Templates